 Jacqueline A. Chorn, Ph.D.

-Jacqueline Chorn is a manager in the Litigation Support practice area of Applied Marketing Science (AMS).
+Jacqueline Chorn is a senior manager in the Litigation Support practice area of Applied Marketing Science (AMS).

 In her current role, Jacqueline supports quantitative and qualitative market research projects including those involving trademark and trade dress confusion, trademark dilution, secondary meaning, deceptive advertising, patent infringement and class certification.